tori fig

 Update: I will be starting as an Assistant Professor in the Atmospheric Sciences Department and the Wilkes Center for Climate Science & Policy at the University of Utah in January 2026.
-My research group will use ML and data-driven modeling to tackle air quality, fires, and climate extremes.
+My research group will use ML and data-driven modeling to tackle problems at the nexus of air quality, fires, and climate extremes.

 In the past, I worked as a junior research scientist at the University of Washington on air quality case studies and applications of machine learning methods to chemical mechanisms.
 I earned my B.A. in chemistry from Reed College, with research experience pertaining to air pollution monitoring and secondary organic aerosol modeling.
 In my spare time, I play jazz trombone, enjoy football/basketball, and watch horror movies.